Imbalance Netting Cooperations

 APG determines the opportunity price per time unit based on volume-weighted average prices of activated aFRR, separately for imports and exports.

-Further information on opportunity prices of the participating TSOs in IGCC can be found here: https://www.entsoe.eu/network_codes/eb/imbalance-netting/
+Further information on opportunity prices of the participating TSOs in the IGCC can be found here: https://www.entsoe.eu/network_codes/eb/imbalance-netting/

 Within the IGCC an additional re-distribution of benefits resulting from the netting takes place.
-In order to avoid negative benefits for individual TSOs, their settlement prices are adjusted accordingly; consequently, benefits of other TSOs have to be shortened.
-This re-distribution ensures that all participants have an incentive to remain part of the imbalance netting cooperation.
-I.e. this set-up is designed to avoid the systematic discrimination of participants.
+To avoid negative benefits for individual TSOs their settlement prices are adjusted and, consequently, positive benefits of other TSOs have to be reduced.
+This re-distribution ensures that all participants have an incentive to remain part of the imbalance netting cooperation and that systematic discrimination of participants is avoided.

-Similar to the publication regarding aFRR, the publication of the imbalance netting correction signals (increase or reduction activation of aFRR) takes place immediately after each 15-minute interval here.
+Similar to the publication regarding aFRR, the information about the imbalance netting correction signals (increase or reduction activation of aFRR) is published immediately after each 15-minute interval and can be found here.
 The components are displayed in the same graph in different colors, separately for positive and negative activation.
-The data is also available via a CSV download.
+The data is also available as CSV-file.

 The final correction signals and settlement prices are published monthly (resolution: 15 minutes) on APG's website: click here to access the data.